Clinton B. Fisk

-Clinton Bowen Fisk (December 8, 1828 - July 9, 1890) was a senior officer during Reconstruction in the Bureau of Refugees, Freedmen and Abandoned Lands and served as the Prohibition Party's presidential candidate during the 1888 presidential election.
+Clinton Bowen Fisk (December 8, 1828 – July 9, 1890) was an American senior officer during Reconstruction in the Bureau of Refugees, Freedmen and Abandoned Lands and served as the Prohibition Party's presidential candidate during the 1888 presidential election.
 Fisk University was named in his honor after he endowed it with $30,000.
 In addition, he helped establish the first free public schools in the Southern United States for white and African-American children.

 Life

 Early life

-Clinton Bowen Fisk was born on December 8, 1828 in York, Livingston County, New York to Benjamin Bigford Fisk and Lydia Aldrich Powell.
+Clinton Bowen Fisk was born on December 8, 1828, in York, Livingston County, New York, to Benjamin Bigford Fisk and Lydia Aldrich Powell.
 As part of the 19th-century westward migration, his family soon moved to Coldwater, Michigan.
 He studied in the preliminary course at Albion Seminary before becoming one of the five students to matriculate on the opening day of Michigan Central College in 1844.
 Fisk later became a merchant, miller, and banker in Coldwater, but suffered financial disaster in the Panic of 1857.
-In 1859 he moved to St. Louis, Missouri where he started working in the insurance business.
+In 1859, he moved to St. Louis, Missouri, where he started working in the insurance business.

 Civil War

-After the start of the Civil War Fisk joined the Union Army in 1861 as a private and was appointed colonel of the 33rd Missouri Volunteer Infantry of the Union Army on September 5, 1862.
-He was later commissioned as brigadier general in charge of a brigade on November 24, 1862 and also served on Major General George Armstrong Custer's staff.
+After the start of the Civil War, Fisk joined the Union Army in 1861 as a private and was appointed colonel of the 33rd Missouri Volunteer Infantry of the Union Army on September 5, 1862.
+He was later commissioned as brigadier general in charge of a brigade on November 24, 1862, and also served on Major General George Armstrong Custer's staff.
 He served most of the American Civil War in Missouri and Arkansas, commanding first the District of Southeast Missouri and later the Department of North Missouri to opposing raids into Missouri by Confederate cavalry and guerrillas.
 In 1865 he was promoted to brevet major general.

 Freedmen's Bureau and Fisk University

 After the Civil War, Fisk was appointed assistant commissioner of the Freedmen's Bureau for Kentucky and Tennessee under the command of Oliver Otis Howard.
 He worked through the Bureau of Refugees, Freedmen and Abandoned Lands and the American Missionary Association to establish the first free schools in the American South for both black and white children.
-He made the abandoned barracks in Nashville, Tennessee available to the American Missionary Association for the creation of the Fisk School, and endowed it with a total of $30,000.
+He made the abandoned barracks in Nashville, Tennessee, available to the American Missionary Association for the creation of the Fisk School, and endowed it with a total of $30,000.

 Politics

-After authorizing legislation expired for the Freedmen's Bureau, Fisk returned to his native New York where he returned to banking.
-In 1874 President Ulysses S. Grant appointed him to the Board of Indian Commissioners.
+After authorizing legislation expired for the Freedmen's Bureau, Fisk returned to his native New York, where he returned to banking.
+In 1874, President Ulysses S. Grant appointed him to the Board of Indian Commissioners.